-I. The First Public Examination shall be held in Michaelmas Term and in Easter or Trinity Term.
+- I. The First Public Examination shall be held in Michaelmas Term and in Easter or Trinity Term.
 The Examination shall begin in Michaelmas Term on the 23rd day of November, and in Easter or Trinity Term on the Friday of the third week before the Encænia.
 The Examination of Candidates for Honours in Mathematics shall begin for Michaelmas Term on the 18th day of December, for Trinity Term on the day after the Encænia.
-If any of these days be a Sunday then the Examination shall begin on the day following.

-2. No Candidate shall be admitted to examination unless his name shall have been previously in the same Term either given in by himself in person or transmitted through his
+If any of these days be a Sunday then the Examination shall begin on the day following. - 2.
+No Candidate shall be admitted to examination unless his name shall have been previously in the same Term either given in by himself in person or transmitted through his Tutor to the Junior Proctor, together with a list, signed with his name, of the books and subjects which he offers for examination, and a certificate that he has satisfied the Masters of the Schools at Responsions or a certificate that he has satisfied the Examiners in the Previous Examination at Cambridge. - 3.
+Every Candidate who, not being a member of the Church of England, desires to be excused from examination in the

 ^{} Infra, Sub-section E, § 10, cl.
-3, p.
-101.
+3.